erdogant/erdogant/README.rst

 Hi there!
 I am sharing my knowledge with the world through my blogs and open-source GitHub projects.

 Your ❤️ is important to keep maintaining my packages.
-You can support in various ways, have a look at the `Sponsor`_ page.
-Report bugs, and issues or help out with developing new features!
-If you don't have the time to help or are still learning, you can also take a `Medium`_ Membership using my referral link to keep reading all my hands-on blogs.
+There are millions of downloads already and to keep you happy, I often need to fix the incremental updates that are in the requirements.
+This can eat up my entire weekend and evenings!
+Yes, I do this for free and in my free time!
+So I need your support, and there are various ways you can help.
+More details are on the `Sponsor`_ page.
+You can report bugs/ issues, or even better help out with fixing bugts or developing new features!
+If you don't have the time or maybe your are still learning, you can also take a `Medium`_ Membership using my referral link to keep reading all my hands-on blogs.
 If you also don't need that, there is always the `Coffee`_ :-) Cheers!

 |coffee_pic|